AmirrezaFiroz/RubikaLib/README.md

 # Error Handling

-we wrote an Exceptions class called **Logger** that specialy used for library errors. here is an example of some futures:
+we wrote an Exceptions class called **Failure** that specialy used for library errors. here is an example of some futures:

 ```php